pip-services/pip-services-docs/content/en/node/sqlite/persistence/identifiable_sqlite_persistence.md

 #### set
 Sets a data item.
-If the data item exists it updates it, otherwise it creates a new data item.
+If the data item exists, it updates it.
+Otherwise, it creates a new data item.

 > `public` set(correlationId: string, item: T): Promise\<T\>